Jacque's Blog - Corner Topics

 To a scientist, grey matter is simply a component of the central nervous system-brain cells involved in muscle control, sensory perception, memory, emotions, speech, and yes, reasoning.
 But to us at Doane University, grey matter is more than that.
 It's where knowledge is stored and learning occurs, and in that respect, GREY MATTER does MATTER!

 One thing students and parents look at when selecting a college is the "quality" of the academic program.
 But how can they ascertain "quality" and what does "quality" mean?

 The most commonly quoted claim of academic quality is the annual rankings byU.S.News and World Report.
 Although influential, these rankings primarily measure "inputs" in contrast to "outcomes," and are based on composite scores such as faculty resources, student selectivity, class size, financial resources, student debt, alumni giving, student retention, graduation rates, and peer assessments.

-We are very proud that Doane College is consistently ranked among America's top colleges by U.S.News & World Report, The Princeton Review and Forbes.com.
+We are very proud that Doane University is consistently ranked among America's top colleges by U.S.News & World Report, The Princeton Review and Forbes.com.
 But, however useful these "input" measures may be, they do not effectively measure a critical factor-that being "value added."
 By that I mean what has been improved about students' capabilities or knowledge as a consequence of their education.
 This has proven difficult to measure reliably, but everyone who has thought deeply about the subject of learning knows it's of immense importance.

 One alternative approach may be to measure "outcomes."
 In other words, how well do we do fulfilling our mission?
 How well do we prepare students for lives rooted in intellectual inquiry, ethical values, and a commitment to engage as leaders and responsible citizens in the world?
 Of the many criteria used to measure quality, none are more important than those tied to teaching and learning.
 It's in this area that we seek to enrich the student experience and improve our academic performance and reputation.